hasanmoudud/geocompr/main.md

 The GRASS geodatabase system is based on SQLite.
 Consequently, different users can easily work on the same project, possibly with different read/write permissions.
 However, one has to set up this geodatabase (also from within R), and users used to a GIS GUI popping up by one click might find this process a bit intimidating in the beginning.
-First of all, the GRASS database requires its own directory, and contains a location (see the [GRASS GIS Quickstart](https://grass.osgeo.org/grass72/manuals/helptext.html) document and [GRASS GIS Database](https://grass.osgeo.org/grass75/manuals/grass_database.html) help pages at [grass.osgeo.org](https://grass.osgeo.org/grass75/manuals/index.html) for further information).
+First of all, the GRASS database requires its own directory, and contains a location (see the [GRASS GIS Database](https://grass.osgeo.org/grass74/manuals/grass_database.html) help pages at [grass.osgeo.org](https://grass.osgeo.org/grass74/manuals/index.html) for further information).
 The location in turn simply contains the geodata for one project.
 Within one location several mapsets can exist, and typically refer to different users.
 PERMANENT is a mandatory mapset, and created automatically.
 It stores the projection, the spatial extent and the default resolution for raster data.
 In order to share spatial data with all users of a project, the database owner can add spatial data to the PERMANENT mapset.
-Please refer to @neteler_open_2008 and the [GRASS GIS quick start](https://grass.osgeo.org/grass72/manuals/helptext.html) for more information on the GRASS geodatabase system.
+Please refer to @neteler_open_2008 and the [GRASS GIS quick start](https://grass.osgeo.org/grass74/manuals/helptext.html) for more information on the GRASS geodatabase system.

 You have to set up a location and a mapset if you want to use GRASS from within R.
 First of all, we need to find out if and where GRASS7 is installed on the computer.